ulisesrudich/movieclub/README.md

 - Search any movie/show with the _search bar_
 - Hero _slider_ with featured movies
 - Movie recommendations organized by category and displayed in rows (horizontal scroll)
-- _Modal_ with detailed movie information when clicking any movie
+- _Modal_ with detailed movie information displayed when clicking any movie
 - Functionality to add movies to bookmarks, and view all bookmarks (stored in Local Storage)

 ## ⚙️ API